Buzkashi

-Buzkashi (بزکشی) is the national sport of Afghanistan.
+Buzkashi (بزکشی) is the most favored sport of Afghanistan.
 It is a traditional sport in which horse-mounted players attempt to place a goat or calf carcass in a goal.
-Similar games are known as kokpar, kupkari, and ulak tartysh in Kyrgyzstan and Kazakhstan.
+Similar games are known as kokpar, kupkari, and ulak tartysh in Uzbekistan and Kazakhstan.

 History

 Buzkashi began among the nomadic Asian tribes who came from farther north and east spreading westward from China and Mongolia between the 10th and 15th centuries in a centuries-long series of migrations that ended only in the 1930s.
 From Scythian times until recent decades, buzkashi has remained a legacy of that bygone era.